abhraneel2004/TrendyV1.1/README.md

 Visit us @ <a href="https://abhraneel2004.github.io/TrendyV1.1/" target="_blank">Trendy.com</a>

 # Trendy
-# One stop for youth fashion
+# One stop for Youth fashion

 Trendy is an online shopping website that offers a variety of products, including clothing, accessories and home goods.
 Our mission is to provide __high-quality products__ that are both sustainable and affordable. we work with various brands to offer our customers a __wide range of options__, and we are committed to transparency in their sourcing and production practices.
 In addition to our online store, we also offers a magazine and blog with content related to fashion, lifestyle, and sustainability.